George Floyd’s murder sparked a reckoning on race. But did America change?

 Now drive 2 miles east from State Line Road to Troost Avenue.
 Here you will find greater Kansas City’s real dividing line.

 Known locally as the “Troost Wall,” the differences on either side are impossible to miss.
-Color-

-coded Census maps of the neighborhood look like someone took a marker and drew a strict social border – a border that separates two different realities.
+Color-coded Census maps of the neighborhood look like someone took a marker and drew a strict social border – a border that separates two different realities.

 East of Troost, neighborhoods are almost 90% Black, with average incomes between $30,000 and $50,000.